ArnoVdH/photoblog/content/blog/2021/books_nonfiction.md

   A general overview of piracy in the West-Indies and all the important piracy tropes.
 A fun read, nothing too heavy.
 * **Why Women Have Better Sex Under Socialism** - Kristen Ghodsee
 * **Return of the Lazy Dungeon Master** - Michael Shea

+  Some tips for mastering roleplaying sessions.
+A lot of tips are obvious or I have used naturally, but still worthwhile to have it written out, and inspiring to try my hand at it again.
 * **For a Left Populism** - Chantal Mouffe

+  The second Gramscian analysis I read this year, also on the current hegemonic gap after the loss of legitimacy of the neoliberal consensus (the dying of the old) and how we could build a progressive alternative (the birthing of the new).
+Interesting too as a short introduction to the ideas of Mouffe, although I don't have the impression there is a lot more to it than I'v found here.